Vets Course

 Go online to broaden your perspectives on veterinary oncology

 Oncology has become one of the fastest-growing fields in small animal practice.
 As a result of the increase in oncology patients and available treatments, veterinary professionals are becoming more open-minded when treating pets with cancer.
-Our NEW General Practitioner Certificate (GPCert) Postgraduate Programme in Oncology aims to guide you through the latest knowledge in state-of-the-art, compassionate cancer care for animals by helping you provide safe and comprehensive diagnostics and treatments.
+Our General Practitioner Certificate (GPCert) Postgraduate Programme in Oncology aims to guide you through the latest knowledge in state-of-the-art, compassionate cancer care for animals by helping you provide safe and comprehensive diagnostics and treatments.

 Progress your skills in a comprehensive and logical manner